OldSneerJaw/couchster/README.md

 * `immutableStrict`: The item cannot be changed from its existing value if the document is being replaced.
 Differs from `immutable` in that specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`) are not compared semantically; for example, the two `time` values of "12:45" and "12:45:00.000" are _not_ considered equal because the strings are not strictly equal.
 Defaults to `false`.
 * `immutableWhenSet`: As with the `immutable` constraint, the item cannot be changed from its existing value if the document is being replaced.
 However, it differs in that it does not prevent modification if the item is either `null` or missing/`undefined` in the existing document.
 Differs from `immutableWhenSetStrict` in that it checks for semantic equality of specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`); for example, the two `datetime` values of "2018-01-01T21:09:00.000Z" and "2018T16:09-05:00" are considered equal with this constraint since they represent the same point in time.
 Defaults to `false`.
 * `immutableWhenSetStrict`: As with the `immutableWhenSet` constraint, the item cannot be changed if it already has a value.
 However, it differs in that specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`) are not compared semantically; for example, the two `date` values of "2018" and "2018-01-01" are _not_ considered equal because the strings are not strictly equal.
 Defaults to `false`.
 * `mustEqual`: The value of the item must be equal to the specified value.
 Useful in cases where the item's value should be computed from other properties of the document (e.g. a reference ID that is encoded into the document's ID or a number that is the result of some calculation performed on other properties in the document).
-For that reason, this constraint is perhaps most useful when specified as a dynamic constraint (e.g. `mustEqual: function(doc, oldDoc, value, oldValue) { ... }`) rather than as a static value (e.g. `mustEqual: 'foobar'`).
+For that reason, this constraint is perhaps most useful when specified as a dynamic constraint (e.g. `mustEqual: function(newDoc, oldDoc, value, oldValue) { ... }`) rather than as a static value (e.g. `mustEqual: 'foobar'`).
 If this constraint is set to `null`, then only values of `null` or missing/`undefined` will be accepted for the corresponding property or element.
 Differs from `mustEqualStrict` in that it checks for semantic equality of specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`); for example, the two `datetime` values of "2018-02-12T11:02:00.000-08:00" and "2018-02-12T11:02-0800" are considered equal with this constraint since they represent the same point in time.
 No constraint by default.
 * `mustEqualStrict`: The value of the property or element must be strictly equal to the specified value.
 Differs from `mustEqual` in that specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`) are not compared semantically; for example, the two `timezone` values of "Z" and "+00:00" are _not_ considered equal because the strings are not strictly equal.
 No constraint by default.
 * `customValidation`: A function that accepts as parameters (1) the new document, (2) the old document that is being replaced/deleted (if any), (3) an object that contains metadata about the current item to validate, (4) a stack of the items (e.g. object properties, array elements, hashtable element values) that have gone through validation, where the last/top element contains metadata for the direct parent of the item currently being validated and the first/bottom element is metadata for the root (i.e. the document itself), (5) the CouchDB [user context](http://docs.couchdb.org/en/latest/json-structure.html#userctx-object) of the authenticated user (or `null` if the request is not authenticated), and (6) the CouchDB [security object](http://docs.couchdb.org/en/latest/json-structure.html#security-object) for the database.
 In cases where the document is in the process of being deleted, the first parameter's `_deleted` property will be `true` and, if the document does not yet exist or it was deleted, the second parameter will be `null`.
 Generally, custom validation should not throw exceptions; it's recommended to return an array/list of error descriptions so the validation function can compile a list of all validation errors that were encountered once full validation is complete.
 A return value of `null`, `undefined` or an empty array indicate there were no validation errors.
 An example: